 - Treat eye lashes and eyebrows gently when cleansing and moisturising your face.

 3. Treat them gently when applying make up.
 I avoided eyebrow pencils, mascara and eyelash curlers so that those little straggler hairs would not be dislodged by anything.

 - You can get your eyebrows temporarily tattooed.
 It is best to do this before your eyebrows start thinning so that the salon can follow the lines of your actual eyebrows.
 Search for a local reputable salon online, or ideally go with a personal recommendation because once on, they are there for the duration.
 Check with your chemo nurse/oncologist before getting this done because if you are in chemo then you will need to avoid any risk of infection and it may not be suitable.
 You might be best off getting this done even before you start chemo so that there is no risk of infection during chemo.

 5. Fake eyebrows.
 There are eyebrow wigs.
 Yes, I know!!
 Eyebrow wigs!!
 They are little eyebrows which you can stick on your thinned or non-existent eyebrows.
-Have a look at Simply Wigs for a selection (there are more stores online).
+Do a little online search and you’ll see that there are plenty of stores online.

 - When it comes to eyelashes, the advice is not to use false eyelashes.
 False eyelashes need a little bit of existing eyelash to stick to and if yours have fallen out or thinned then the false one has nothing to hold on to.
 If you do decide to use falsies, then before using false eyebrows or eyelashes, check with your chemo nurse because the adhesive and remover may not be suitable for you.
 Also bear in mind that your newly sensitive skin may not like the adhesive and you may cause an allergic reaction or rash.